Advantages to Orthodontics in Newport Beach, CA

 Advantages of Orthodontic Treatment

-Beyond a straighter smile, treating these common problems with orthodontics can offer lasting benefits, including:
+Beyond a straighter smile, orthodontics can offer lasting benefits:

 Many children benefit from an orthodontic evaluation around age 7.
 At this age, the orthodontist can assess jaw growth, bite development, spacing, crowding, and permanent tooth eruption, even if treatment is not needed right away.